 Dr. Katie Calhoun is a community-engaged researcher studying policy and community responses to homelessness and poverty.
 She uses critical theories to explore how poverty discourse affects policy implementation, the resources available to folks, and, in turn, the health and well-being of individuals.
 She has studied community-led initiatives such as tiny home villages for people who are unhoused and safe parking lots for people sheltering in vehicles.
-She is actively engaged in guaranteed income research including with the Denver Basic Income Project, a randomized controlled trial of guaranteed income for the unhoused in Denver, Colorado.
+She is currently studying how income assistance, including guaranteed income, shallow rental subsidies, and one-time unconditional cash assistance, may promote housing stability.
 Dr. Calhoun’s research interests are informed by her practice experience in school social work, policy advocacy, and inpatient mental health.
-She is interested in critically assessing social work’s role in promoting economic, social, and environmental justice.

 Education